Further training and development opportunities

 The Graduate Academy of the University is the central coordinating body for all support services related to general advising, professional and academic development for doctoral candidates.
 You can attend workshops and events offered by the Graduate Academy.

-- Tübingen Microbiome Supergroup: The Microbiome Super Group is a biweekly seminar series where groups from the Max-Planck-Institute for Developmental Biology and the University of Tübingen get together to discuss host-microbe interactions, microbial ecology, and the computational and statistical methods used in these fields.
+- Tübingen Microbiome Supergroup: The Microbiome Super Group is a biweekly seminar series where groups from the Max-Planck-Institute for Biology and the University of Tübingen get together to discuss host-microbe interactions, microbial ecology, and the computational and statistical methods used in these fields.

 - Research in Action: Every other week on a Wednesday two junior researchers from selected groups at the Max Planck Institute, Friedrich Miescher Laboratory or the University of Tübingen will present their latest findings on from diverse areas of biology.